skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 The party has spent most of the day dealing with various city officials, trying to get someone to hear their case and alert the queen to the danger in the north.
-Thordek seeks out the Embassy and meets with the Dwarven diplomat.
+Thordek seeks out the Embassy and meets with the dwarven diplomat.
 Perhaps his kin have some sway here.

 He is welcomed as a brother, and they spend some time talking about smithing and mining.
-At length, the Dwarf lowers his voice, "So brother, any news?"
+At length, the dwarf lowers his voice, "So brother, any news?"

 Thordek realizes that the he must be talking about the coming invasion